denizhansoydas/MazeRunnerGame/README.md

 -Export it into a folder.

--User your favourite IDE's import folder option.
+-Use your favourite IDE's import folder option.

 -Run Test.java